blaxel-ai/toolkit/docs/bl_serve.md

 Start a local development server for your Blaxel project.

-This runs your agent, MCP server, or job locally on your machine for rapid development and testing.
+This runs your agent or MCP server locally on your machine for rapid development and testing.
 Perfect for the inner development loop where you want to iterate quickly without deploying to the cloud.